ulrischa/MarkyDown/README.md

 # MarkyDown
-Scrape or paste HTML from a page and convert it to markdown
+Scrape HTML from a page or provide it as input and get a clean markdown file from it